 Winter poses unique challenges when wearing safety goggles.
-Knowing what features to look for will help in making the right choice.
+However, knowing what features to look for will help you make the right choice.

-In some areas, colder winter temperatures mean significant adjustments for those who stay outdoors for long periods of time.
-Coats, hats, gloves, boots and insulating layers help block wind and keep the body warm, but we also need to pay special attention to our eyes.
+In some areas, colder winter temperatures mean significant adjustments for those who stay outdoors for long periods.
+Coats, hats, gloves, boots, and insulating layers help block wind and keep the body warm, but we also need to pay special attention to our eyes.

-Exposure to cold temperatures, wind, and snow glare pose unique challenges to eye safety during the winter months.
+Exposure to cold temperatures, wind, and snow glare pose unique challenges to eye safety during winter.
 Injuries from winter hazards can cause these and other eye problems:

 - Eye pain